VR Arcade Open Business Plan: Cable Management

 Always put customers’ needs first by getting to know them and making them feel welcome to the unique and personalized experience your specific Arcade has to offer.

 Keep things simple by utilizing important resources like Reddit, along with others who have experience operating multiple base stations.

-Whenever possible, seek out a location that offers high ceilings, or at the very least, ceilings that can be easily knocked out or altered for additional height that work well with your systems.
+Whenever possible, seek out a location that offers high ceilings, or at the very least, ceilings that can be easily knocked out or altered for the additional height that works well with your cable management systems.

 Save money by trying out safe and simple DIY alternatives to expensive cable equipment.